Luke 13:16 - Being a daughter of Abraham?

 Deliverance for believers?

-Jesus called a "woman having (a) spirit (of) infirmity eighteen years" (Luke 13:11) and released her from her infirmity, then later Jesus described her as "being (a) DAUGHTER (of) ABRAHAM whom Satan bound (for) behold, ten and eight years".
+Jesus called a "woman having (a) spirit (of) infirmity eighteen years" (Luke 13:11) and released her from her infirmity.
+Jesus described her as "BEING (a) DAUGHTER (of) ABRAHAM whom Satan bound (for) behold, ten and eight years" (Luke 13:16).

 Indeed, in another passage, Jesus said to "Jews" (John 8:31) who were of "(the) seed (of) ABRAHAM" (John 8:37), who were physical descendants of ABRAHAM, that they were not actual children of ABRAHAM in a spiritual sense, as Jesus said to them: "If you-are children (of) ABRAHAM, you-(would)-be-doing the works (of) ABRAHAM" (John 8:39), but instead Jesus said to them: "You are of (your) father the devil" (John 8:44).